abetlen/llama-cpp-python/README.md

 #### cuBLAS

-To install with cuBLAS, set the `LLAMA_CUBLAS=1` environment variable before installing:
+To install with cuBLAS, set the `LLAMA_CUBLAS=on` environment variable before installing:

 ```bash
 CMAKE_ARGS="-DLLAMA_CUBLAS=on" pip install llama-cpp-python